FrostyX/frostyx.github.io/_drafts/copr-user-ssh.md

 Sometimes it can be hard to debug failed [Copr][copr] builds.
 Maybe they fail only on a specific architecture and you don't have an [s390x mainframe][ibm-z] in your spare bedroom, maybe there are [Copr-specific conditions][copr-macros] in your package, or maybe the Copr builders aren't beefy enough to build it.
-You can [now][release-notes] connect to the builder virtual machine using SSH and run any commands you want to debug the problem.
+To make the debugging process as pain-free as possible, Copr [now][release-notes] allows connecting to the builder virtual machines using SSH and running any commands you need.

 ## Wait!
 What?